-With so many Firewalls available on the market what should schools look for in a firewall?
+With so many firewalls available on the market, what should schools look for in a firewall?

-- Schools should review reports compiled by industry analysts, such as Gartner, who constantly assess and compare firewall providers and their capabilities.
-Gartner, for example, are known for their “Magic Quadrant“s (Figure 1 below).
-For a Firewall provider’s firewall to appear on Gartner’s Magic Quadrant, their Firewall must be subjected to Gartner’s rigorous testing and assessment.
+- Enterprise-grade firewalls are consistently scrutinised for industry best-practice.
+Schools should review reports compiled by industry analysts, such as Gartner, who constantly assess and compare firewall providers and their capabilities.
+Gartner, for example, is known for their ‘Magic Quadrant‘ (figure 1 below).
+For a firewall provider’s firewall to appear on Gartner’s Magic Quadrant, their firewall must be subjected to Gartner’s rigorous testing and assessment.

-Our next blog in this series will discuss “Now you have your Next Generation Enterprise Grade Firewall, why you need to look beyond their layer 7 design to ensure the cyber-wellbeing of your students.
+Our next blog in this series will discuss “Now you have your next-generation enterprise-grade firewall, why you need to look beyond their layer 7 design to ensure the cyber wellbeing of your students.